Bucharest for Digital Nomads

 Drug addiction

-Particularly in the city centre, although certainly not limited to it, you'll see a lot of evidence of drug addiction.
+Mainly in the city centre you'll see a lot of evidence of drug addiction.
 People trying to fly, that kind of thing.

-That means that firstly, you're going to have a lot of people ask you for money.
+This means that firstly, you're going to have a lot of people ask you for money.
 And secondly, there are a lot of people behaving erratically.
-I've never seen any violence directed towards other people, but I did see one guy get into a fight with a trash can.
-That kind of unpredictability can put you on edge.
+I've never seen any violence directed towards other people, but I did see one guy get into a fight with a trash can once.
+And he won.
+That kind of unpredictability can put you a little on edge.

 Emergency messages